SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_gpio/readme.md

 >
 > **Note:**
 >
+>- This application is intended for demonstration purposes only to showcase the ULP peripheral functionality.
+It should not be used as a reference for real-time use case project development, as the wireless shutdown scenario is not supported in the current SDK.
+>
+> **Note:**
+>
 >- Header connection pin references mentioned here are all specific to BRD4338A.
 If the user runs this application on a different board, it is recommended to refer the board specific schematic for GPIO-Header connection pin mapping.
+>- To use GPIO pins 31-34 in GPIO mode, please refer to [SiWx917 Software Reference Manual](docs/software-reference/manuals/siwx91x-software-reference-manual.md)